-When first starting out as an independent professional, you may have taken a broad approach to creating your business plan, tried to cover a wide range of services, or revised the direction of your services a few times.
+If you are a small business owner, you’ve probably taken a broad approach to creating your business plan, covering a wide range of services, or revised the direction of your service offerings a few times.

 However, a client that needs to outsource a project will look for the specialist that best fits the subject matter of their project.
 It’s therefore in your best interest to focus your efforts on excelling at a specialty.
 Define and communicate your area of expertise with these four tips.

 How to Define Your Expertise

-While it may initially feel limiting to confine yourself to a particular specialty, remember, you’re an independent professional now.
-That means you are flexible and can evolve into the role in which you feel most comfortable.
+While it may initially feel limiting to confine yourself to a particular specialty, doing so does not limit your flexibility and can help you evolve into the role in which you feel most comfortable.
 When defining your niche, consider working through these four steps.

 This step is vital because it includes identifying your target audience.
 What type of business could use your skills?
 Find a pattern in the clients you’ve worked with in the past.
 Are there any needs they all had in common?
 Your specialty lies at the intersection of the needs your clients share.

 Can you quantify the services you provide?
 For example, if you are an IT professional, do you provide instruction guides for program upkeep?
 Or, if you are a data analyst, are there specific types of data presentations your clients have been happiest with?
 Find the value your deliverables have in common, and use that to help define your business.

 What do the people who do what you do call themselves?
 Try this exercise: find 10 independent professionals in your field that you respect and consider to be successful.
 What do they focus on?
 What services do they provide?
 What strengths do you share with them?
 You may even consider reaching out directly to some for advice.